apache/airflow/UPDATING.md

 ## Airflow Master

+### API access disabled by default

+In previous versions, the default configuration contains a dangerous configuration that allows access to the API without authorization.

+This behavior must now be intentionally configured, but the default behavior allows unauthorized access to the API.

 ### Remove serve_logs command from CLI

 The ``serve_logs`` command has been deleted.
 This command should be run only by internal application mechanisms